 On this website for Cotonificio Olcese, the navigation is the design.
 This design that covers the entirety of the screen leaves plenty of room for menu items without sacrificing style.
 It gives a clear and direct roadmap to navigate the website.
 The simplicity is a breath of fresh air and entices you to engage with the website.

 Try out a New Design for Your Website Navigation

 These non-traditional navigation styles can add a little bit of fun to your website.
-We like all of these options because they put the main focus on the design and functionality, without sacrificing the importance of navigation.
+Our Iowa web design experts like all of these options because they put the main focus on the design and functionality, without sacrificing the importance of navigation.
 They’re certainly giving the hamburger navigation a run for its money!
 Next time you’re working on a new responsive design, consider these alternatives.

 Need a little help from Blue Compass giving your website a refresh?
-As a responsive web design company, we can help!
+As a responsive Iowa web development and design company, we can help!
 Fill out our form below to see how we can take your website to the next level.